code-philia/Dynaphish/README.md

 In this work, we propose a framework called DynaPhish, as a complementary module for all reference-based phishing detectors.
 Our contributions lie in three folds:
 - :white_check_mark: We perform on-the-fly **knowledge expansion** of the reference list in an automatic manner, ensuring the reference list's coverage
 - :white_check_mark: We introduce the **behavioral intention**, which makes phishing decisions via observing the suspicious behaviors during the login action
 - :white_check_mark: We publish DynaPD, which includes 6K live phishing kits that are safe and interactable.
-We host a sampled version [**DynaPD**](http://ec2-13-49-66-89.eu-north-1.compute.amazonaws.com/).
+Download from here: [**DynaPD**](https://drive.google.com/file/d/1o2Hgr3SvtcsVsMiB4gnSafMezc_4FSLa/view?usp=sharing).

 ## Framework